f5devcentral/f5-agility-labs-nginx/docs/class10/module1/lab1.rst

 Linux, Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and Ubuntu.

-For Sizing guidance for Deploying NGINX Plus, see `Sizing Guide for Deploying NGINX Plus on Bare Metal
+For sizing guidance on Deploying NGINX Plus, see `Sizing Guide for Deploying NGINX Plus on Bare Metal
 Servers <https://www.nginx.com/resources/datasheets/nginx-plus-sizing-guide/>`__

 Prerequisites
 -------------

-Before begin able to use NGINX Plus you will need the following:
+Before being able to use NGINX Plus you will need the following:

 - An NGINX Plus subscription
 - A supported operating system
 - Your credentials to the NGINX Plus Customer Portal
 - Your NGINX Plus certificate and public key

-.. note:: The prerequisites have been completed for you in the lab
+.. note:: The prerequisites have been completed for you in this lab

 .. seealso:: Official installing NGINX documentation:
    `Installing NGINX Plus